D-Zerpa/Cognitas-Asdrubot-mafia/README.md

 - **Nyx Entropy:** Automatic global events (mass paralysis, confusion) as the clock advances.
 - **SEES System:** Group chat with "Radar" abilities (Fuuka) that detect hostile actions in real-time.
 - **Evolving Roles:** Each role has unique perks for following an specific game style, which makes the game an unique experience for each player.

+### 🐙 Lovecraft (Cosmic Horror)
+A custom expansion integrating sanity and cosmic horror mechanics.
+- **Paranoia and Sanity:** The Paranoia makes Sanity levels go down, when levels get to 0, the mafia wins.
+- **Chaotic Town:** You can't trust the Townspeople, some of them are crazy and could make survival even harder.
+- **Misterious Forces are working:** Who's killing everyone?
+Every night the voices demand a soul.
+- **Dynamic Mafia:** No one is evil, but everyone could be.
+Trust no one, everyone could be the mafia.

+### 🧭 Expedition 33 (Express Mafia)
+A thematic expansion.
+A bit more complex than the Base mafia, but without any secondary mechanic.

 ### 📚 Instructions